bburns/LanguageModels/doc/report/Report.md

 recorded for all processes for analysis.

+"Input vector x(t) represents word in time t encoded using 1-of-N coding and previous context layer - size of vector x is equal to size of vocabulary V (this can be in practice 30000 -200000) plus size of context layer.
+Size of context (hidden) layer s is usually 30 - 500 hidden units.
+Based on our experiments, size of hidden layer should reflect amount of training data - for large amounts of data, large hidden layer is needed
+In our experiments, networks do not overtrain significantly, even if very large hidden layers are used - regularization of networks to penalize large weights did not provide any significant improvements.
+The training algorithm described here is also referred to as truncated backpropagation through time with t = 1.
+It is not optimal, as weights of network are updated based on error vector computed only for current time step.
+To overcome this simplification, backpropagation through time (BPTT) algorithm is commonly used (see Boden for details) in some experiments we have achieved almost twice perplexity reduction over n-gram models by using a recurrent network instead of a feedforward network. it takes around 6 hours for our basic implementation to train RNN model based on Brown corpus (800K words, 100 hidden units and vocabulary threshold 5), while Bengio reports 113 days for basic implementation and 26 hours with importance sampling , when using similar data and size of neural network. [ie FNN] we denote modified Kneser-Ney smoothed 5-gram as KN5 RNN 90/2, indicate that the hidden layer size is 90 and threshold for merging words to rare token is 2. we use open vocabulary language models (unknown words are assigned small probability).
+However, it does not seem that simple recurrent neural networks can capture truly long context information, as cache models still provide complementary information even to dynamic models trained with BPTT.
+"
+mikolov 2010

 -> Experiment class, Ngram class, RnnKeras class keeps logs of experiments done, makes plots